AyoubBenBrahim/ansible-practice/README.md

 two VMs:
-debian as server where i installed ansible, ubuntu as the client machine..
+debian as server where i installed ansible, ubuntu as the cibled/client machine..